rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_W10.md

 **Shadow mapping** is a multi-pass rasterization approach:

 - We render every scene (depth buffer only) from the location of the light source.
 Everything "seen" from this point of view is directly lit.
 - We then render the scene from the location of the camera.
-We need to transform every screen sample to ligh coordinate frames and perform a depth test (if the test fails, the sample is in the shadow).
+We need to transform every screen sample to light coordinate frames and perform a depth test (if the test fails, the sample is in the shadow).

 ## 5.4 Reflections